HassanSajjad-302/HMake/Projects/UE5/README.md

 A source-less external module can declare its include paths and definitions on its `UeCppTarget`, then attach physical libraries through `publicPrebuiltStaticLibrary()`, `privatePrebuiltStaticLibrary()`, `publicPrebuiltSharedLibrary()`, or their interface forms.
-The current PLOAT adapter accepts conventional `.a`, `.lib`, `.so`, `.dylib`, and `.dll` filenames.
+The current Ploat adapter accepts conventional `.a`, `.lib`, `.so`, `.dylib`, and `.dll` filenames.